Security model

 Section titled “What Tesseron does NOT defend against”- Malicious code running in your app's process.
 If an attacker already executes JS in your tab or on your Node server, they can call your SDK and declare whatever actions they want.
 Tesseron is no worse - and no better - than the process it's embedded in.

 - Malicious MCP clients on the same machine.
-Any local process can open a WebSocket to
+Any local process running as the same user can read

 descriptionor inputs are attacker-controlled, they can manipulate the agent's plans.
 Sanitise descriptions you show to the agent the same way you would sanitise HTML you show to users. - Exfiltration via resources.
 Anything you expose as a resource is readable by the claimed agent.
 Don't expose credentials, session tokens, or PII you haven't decided the user is okay sharing with Claude.